top of page

 Arthritis in cats is a degenerative joint disease that causes inflammation, stiffness, and pain.
 It often develops gradually, making it hard to notice at first.
 Cats are masters at hiding discomfort, so subtle changes in behavior might be the only clues.

-• Reduced activity or reluctance to jump
+• Reduced activity or reluctance to jump.

-• Limping or favoring one leg
+• Limping or favoring one leg.

-• Difficulty climbing stairs or getting into favorite spots
+• Difficulty climbing stairs or getting into favorite spots.

-• Changes in grooming habits, like less frequent cleaning
+• Changes in grooming habits, like less frequent cleaning.

-• Irritability or withdrawal
+• Irritability or withdrawal.

-Recognizing these signs early is key to managing arthritis effectively.
 If you suspect your cat is struggling, a visit to a veterinarian who specializes in feline care is essential.
 They can perform a thorough exam and recommend treatments tailored to your cat’s needs.

 Close-up view of a cat resting comfortably on a soft blanket